There's your life in the classroom and then there's your life. At SLU-Madrid, we encourage you to become a more complete, stronger you.

 Gómez de Salazar has worked in many different areas, including as an instructor at the University Francisco de Vitoria and professor of Catholic religion pedagogy and didactic methods at the University Camilo José Cela.
 She also taught Catholic religion at Torrevilano School.
 She also has experience as a counselor in Covadonga Family Planning Centre.

 Carlos Villar Moreu was born in Madrid and has lived most of his life here.
+Villar graduated from the Universidad Autónoma de Madrid with a bachelor's degree in history.
 Villar has worked in different fields throughout his career, from data recording in a financial and legal consulting firm to teaching English and coordinating English teachers for a private academy.
 He has developed a special interest in helping students achieve their goals and assisting with obtaining the NIE, TIE and other official documents students may need.